zenml-io/zenml/docs/book/user-guide/llmops-guide/rag/understanding-rag.md

+---
+description: Understand the Retrieval-Augmented Generation (RAG) technique and its benefits.
+---

+# Understanding Retrieval-Augmented Generation (RAG)

 RAG helps us address these problems.
 We can use this technique to leverage the strengths of both retrieval-based and generation-based models.
 It uses a retriever to find relevant documents from a large corpus and then uses a